resema/cheatsheets/cpsa-f.md

 > - explain **how quality requirements determine which principle should be applied**
 > - explain **impact of design principles on the implementation**
 > - **analyze src code and architecture designs** to evaluate wheter these design principles have been applied or should be applied

-- Patterns
-  - resemble "cooking recipes"
-  - offer a proposal for the structured application

 > Design Principles:
 > - Abstraction (R1)
 >   - in the sense of a means for **deriving useful generalizations**
 >   - as a design construct, where **building blocks are dependent** on the **abstraction** rather then depending on implementations
 >   - **interfaces as abstractions**

-- Abstraction:
-  - crucial concept for handling complexity *aka. not to deal with all the details at once*
-  - this principal may be applied in various ways:
-    - **interfaces** omitting private details about internal structures
-    - **data abstractions** consider the abstract properties of data types while omitting details of implementation
-- DRY:
-  - try to introduce **abstractions** for **components that provide similar functionality**
-  - applies for architects as well

 > - Modularizations
 >   - **information hiding** and **encapsulation** (R1)
 >   - **separation of concerns** aka.
 SOC (R1)